-- Defendants have continuously breached their duty of prudence under 42.
-29 U.S.C. § 1104(a)(1)(B) over the past 6 years by continually declining to use any forfeited funds in the plan to reduce or eliminate the administrative expenses charged to participant accounts, and instead using such Plan assets exclusively to reduce its own contributions to the Plan. - 43.
-Defendants failed to engage in a reasoned and impartial decisionmaking process to determine that using the forfeited funds in the Plan to reduce the Company's own contribution expenses, as opposed to the administrative expenses charged to participant accounts, was in the best interest of the Plan's participants or was prudent, and failed to consider whether participants would be better served by another use of these Plan assets after considering all relevant factors. - By declining to use forfeited funds in the Plan to reduce or eliminate 44. the administrative expenses charged to participant accounts, and instead using such Plan assets exclusively to reduce the Company's own contribution expenses, Defendants caused the Plan to receive fewer contributions that would otherwise have increased Plan assets and caused participants to incur expense deductions from their individual accounts that would otherwise have been covered in whole or in part by utilizing the forfeited funds to pay Plan expenses.

-- 45. As a direct and proximate result of Defendants' fiduciary breaches described herein, the Plan suffered injury and loss for which Defendants are personally liable and are subject to appropriate equitable relief, pursuant to 29 U.S.C. § 1109, including, without limitation, the disgorgement of all ill-gotten profits to Defendants resulting from the breach of their duty of prudence. - 46.
+- 38. Defendants failed to engage in a reasoned and impartial decision-making process to determine that using the forfeited funds in the Plan to reduce the Company's own contribution expenses, as opposed to the administrative expenses charged to participant accounts, was in the best interest of the Plan's participants or was prudent, and failed to consider whether participants would be better served by another use of these Plan assets after considering all relevant factors. - 39.
+By failing to use forfeited funds in the Plan to eliminate or reduce the administrative expenses charged to participant accounts, and instead using such Plan assets to reduce the Company's own contribution expenses, Defendants caused the Plan to receive fewer contributions that would otherwise have increased Plan assets and caused participants to incur expense deductions from their individual accounts that would otherwise have been covered in whole or in part by utilizing the forfeited funds to pay Plan expenses. - 40.
+As a direct and proximate result of Defendants' fiduciary breaches, the Plan suffered injury and loss for which Defendants are personally liable and are subject to appropriate equitable relief, pursuant to 29 U.S.C. § 1109, including, without limitation, the disgorgement of all ill-gotten profits to Defendants resulting from the breach of their duties. - 41.
 Each Defendant knowingly participated in the breach of the other Defendants, knowing that such acts were a breach, enabled other Defendants to commit a breach by failing to lawfully discharge it own fiduciary duties, knew of the breach by the other Defendants and failed to make any reasonable effort under the circumstances to remedy the breach.
 Thus, each Defendant is liable for the losses caused by the breach of its co-fiduciary under 29 U.S.C. § 1105(a).